Vexed01/vex-bounties/README.md

 # vex-bounties

-A place where my public Cog Board bounties are located.
+A place where my *public* Cog Board bounties are located.
 NO SUPPORT unless you are the requester.

-**UptimeKuma** has been copied to my main cogs repo with the new name `UptimeResponder` and is therefore supported if you install that cog.
+Some cogs from here have been moved to my [main repo](https://github.com/Vexed01/Vex-cogs)